alexmondaini/Quantitative-Genetics/README.md

 # Selection Signatures in CIMMYT’s International Elite Spring and Semi-Arid Wheat Yield Trials

 There is a chronological order for this work, which must be followed as new R objects are saved and used for downstream pipeline analysis.
+Please follow this order:

 1. [Hapmap](hapmap)  Transforms textual hapmap fomrat into numeric
 2. [Trial Data Cleaning](trial_data_cleaning) Data preparation from field trials